vene/vene.github.io/content/pages/index.md

 Welcome, traveler, to my page.
 Enjoy your brief stay while you get to know me!
-My name is Vlad and I'm a PhD student in Computer Science at [Cornell](http://www.cs.cornell.edu/), advised by [Claire Cardie](http://www.cs.cornell.edu/home/cardie/).
+My name is Vlad and I'm a PhD candidate in Computer Science at [Cornell](http://www.cs.cornell.edu/), advised by [Claire Cardie](http://www.cs.cornell.edu/home/cardie/).